LorePlant/Lentil_GEI/README.md

 var <- get_pca_var(res.pca)
 var
 ```
-Plotting the results using ggplot2
+The results are printed out and plotted using ggplot2
 ```
 library(ggplot2)
 library(ggrepel)